 Global and International Studies

-The Global and International Studies Program (GISP) begins from the premise that the growing interconnectedness of global affairs is such that it cannot be studied within the narrow boundaries of traditional disciplines.
-GISP offers a problem-based and interdisciplinary curriculum that draws on faculty strengths in anthropology, economics, history, political science, sociology, and area studies, and emphasizes the importance of culture and society to the study of international affairs.
-The goal is to create connections among these different disciplines in order to facilitate new and innovative perspectives on global phenomena.
+The Global and International Studies (GIS) Program offers a problem-based and interdisciplinary path for the study of global and international affairs.
+GIS begins from the proposition that the growing interconnectedness and complexity of global affairs is such that it cannot be studied within the narrow boundaries of traditional disciplines.
+Designed to draw attention to how global forces affect and shape local conditions (and vice versa), GIS emphasizes the importance of language, culture, and society to the study of international affairs and asks all students to complete an international experience.
+The GIS curriculum draws on faculty strengths in anthropology, economics, history, political science, sociology, and area studies to foster connections among interdisciplinary approaches to global phenomena and facilitate new and innovative perspectives on international affairs.

 Areas of Study